The 4 Key Elements of Good Design

 There’s a lot to think about when decorating a room.
-And it’s a bit like patting your head and rubbing your tummy.
+Let’s cover the 4 key elements of good design, so the process will be easier.
+It can be a bit like patting your head and rubbing your tummy.
 There are a lot of moving parts, and as you change thing in the room, there can be some undesired consequences of small changes.
 Let’s talk about the key elements of room design.

 The room needs to feel balanced, not necessarily symmetrical, but it needs to feel like it makes sense.
+This is one of the 4 key elements of design.
 Having all of the tall furniture on one end of the room, and the small pieces on the other can make a room feel out of balance.
 Take pictures of your room from each wall.
 Does the room appear balanced in all photos?
 Is the color evenly dispersed or only on one side of the room.
 Does one side of the room feel like it has more furniture in it than the other size?
 Think balance.
 Scale and proportion of the things in the room need to work together and make sense.

 You want one or more focal points in a room.
 A focal point is something that draws the eye.
 It needs to be something interesting and really needs to make an impression.
 A fireplace in a living room is a natural focal point.
 An island in a kitchen is a natural focal point.
 In my kitchen I think the bread board above the stove is a focal point.
 Other things can take center stage like a striking piece of art.